Governing the system behind the system

 The real problem was workflow governance, not the workflow itself

 What looked like a UX problem was structural.
-A single questionnaire change followed this path: spreadsheet → approval meetings → engineering ticket → release cycle.
-Weeks, for what was essentially a content edit.
-Worse, a simple change had downstream effects on compliance reporting, dashboards, and notification subscriptions, none of which were visible to the person requesting it.
-That invisibility was the real problem.
+The deeper issue was invisible: a simple content edit had downstream effects on compliance reporting, dashboards, and notification subscriptions, none of which were visible to the person requesting the change.

 Designing the boundary between flexibility and governance